BloomyKattupalli/AmazonClone/README.md

 This project create the webpage that looks similar to the official webpage amazon.in

+Download all the files and save into a folder.

+Open "index.html" in any browser to view the webpage (Or)
-Unzip the file and open the folder with vscode.

-Install "live server" extension in vscode and go live to see the webpage :)
+Open the folder with VScode and install "live server" extension in vscode and go live to see the webpage :)